Overview

 For most people, a normal body temperature is about 98.6°F (37°C).
 A body temperature below 95°F (35°C) can be a sign of hypothermia.

-Hypothermia is an emergency.
+Hypothermia is an emergency that needs medical care right away to prevent more serious problems.
 If heat loss continues, you can quickly pass out.
-It can even cause death.

 Most healthy people who have mild to moderate hypothermia fully recover and have no lasting problems.
-Babies and older or sick adults may be more at risk for hypothermia.
+Babies and older adults or adults with health conditions may be more at risk for hypothermia.
 This is because their bodies do not control temperature as well.

 Make sure to follow your doctor's instructions for how to get better.
-It's also important to learn how to protect yourself from hypothermia in the future.
+And learn how to prevent hypothermia in the future.

 When should you call for help?